osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

  called topics.
 Messages contain numerical values (and sometimes time stamps) that can be plotted.
 Plugins can also create new message types and topics.

+For example, the plotting system could create a "scene_info" request, subscribe to the '~scene' topic to get the the list of all rigid bodies, and allow the user to plot the position, rotation of any rigid body link in the system.

 ### Notes about GazeboJs